-For generating a random population, the population size 400 was selected all selection method is used here to evaluate the fitness of every solution over the objective function.
+Proportional selection method is used here to evaluate the fitness of every solution over the objective function.
 In selection step, roulette wheel approach is applied to select population of chromosomes of the same size of initial population.
-In the crossover step, 1-point cut crossover is applied on selected pairs based on probability of 0.2.
-After replacing the parent population with new generation, these changed chromosomes have not to be selected again for further crossover.
+In the crossover step, 1-point cut crossover is applied on selected pairs based on probability of crossover.
+The probabilities of 0.2, 0.4 and 0.6 were applied.
+In this approach, after replacing the parent population with new generation, these changed chromosomes have not to be selected again for further crossover.
 Having finished crossover along the population, it is necessary to apply mutation operator based on the probability of mutation.
-The probability of 0.005 was used in this step.
+The probabilities of 0.005, 0.01 and 0.02 were used in this step.
 This process is repeated until the termination criteria met.